google/go-cloud/internal/docs/design.md

 -   This includes driver constructors (e.g., `gcsblob.OpenBucket`) as well as API functions (e.g., `blob.NewReader`).
 When in doubt, if you think it's possible that we'll add arguments, add `Options`.
+-   The argument should be of type `*Options`, so that `nil` can be passed in the default case.
 -   Name the `Options` struct appropriately. `Options` is usually fine for provider constructors since the package generally only exposes a constructor.
 Inside a driver interface or in a concrete type like `blob`,